There are now 3 possible online modes for units:

 Emphasis will be made upon evidenced based conceptual models for working with involuntary and or reluctant clients.
 Clinical skills for effective interventions with challenging behaviours such as self-harm and suicidal ideation will also be examined.

 - 6 points

-- Students are able to (1) review the particular ethical, legal and professional issues in relation to working with involuntary clients and their families and carers; (2) generate a sound understanding of some of the complex debates concerning standards of practice and competency levels of mental health practitioners; (3) demonstrate an understanding of the Western Australian Mental Health Act; (4) demonstrate knowledge of the delivery of mental health services in line with current mental health implementation guidelines; (5) demonstrate an awareness of and ability to manage the implications of ethical dilemmas and work proactively with others to formulate appropriate care plans; (6) identify and articulate the inherent tensions within the area of mental health praxis, in particular the nexus between policy and practice; and (7) have an advanced understanding of the issues, tensions and clinical solutions in working with reluctant and involuntary clients.
+Students are able to (1) interpret ethical, legal and professional issues in relation to working with involuntary clients and their families.; (2) demonstrate critical understanding of the complex debates concerning standards of practice and competency levels of mental health practitioners; (3) demonstrate an understanding of the Western Australian Mental Health Act 2014; (4) demonstrate knowledge of the delivery of mental health services in line with current mental health implementation guidelines.; and (5) interpret the issues, tensions and clinical solutions in working with reluctant and/or involuntary clients..

 - Unit Coordinator(s)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.